rar-ensemble/MATILDA.FT-docs/ps/psKeywords.md

 \\
 NOTE: Bonds for a junction between blocks will be defined as the bond type of the lowest indexed block.

+`charge [charge on each block]`.
+Float values for the charge on each block.
+This will enable charges in the simulation and add charges to the written init.input.data configuration file.

 ```
 molecule linear phi 0.5 1 40 A xrange 0.0 25.0
 molecule linear nmolecs 10 2 20 A 20 B